-Working with North Peru Projects since 2008, Dr. Love is currently Professor of Anthropology and Environmental Studies at Linfield College in McMinnville, Oregon.
+Working with North Peru Projects since 2008, Dr. Love is recently Professor Emeritus of Anthropology and Environmental Studies at Linfield College in McMinnville, Oregon.
 He is actively involved in several economic and environmental anthropology research projects in energy and sustainable development, in addition to supporting and mentoring students involved in NPP.

 Dr. Ana Mariella Bacigalupo

 A medical anthropologist and Associate Professor at the University at Buffalo (SUNY), Dr. Bacigalupo has extensive fieldwork experience with Mapuche shamanism in Chile.
 She started working with NPP in 2012, and is currently training MHIRT-Peru students in shamanism, medical anthropology, and ethnographic fieldwork.